umass-cs-230/230-lab-cache/README.md

 operation address,size
 ```

-The colume `operation` indicates the type of memory access: `I` is an
+The column `operation` indicates the type of memory access: `I` is an
-instructino fetch, `S` is a store, and `L` is a load.
-The colume `address` is
+instruction fetch, `S` is a store, and `L` is a load.
+The column `address` is
-the hexadecimal representation of the memory address accessed, and the colume
+the hexadecimal representation of the memory address accessed, and the column
 `size` is the number of bytes accessed by the operation.

 Use the Memcheck and Lackey tools on `debug_calc.c`, in the same as described